Salvinia auriculata

 Effects of Water Quality on Leaf Structure

 Research has shown that water quality significantly affects the leaf morphoanatomy and ultrastructure of S. auriculata.
 In a study conducted on the Capibaribe River in Brazil, variations in mesophyll and cuticle thickness, trichome morphology, and phenolic compound accumulation were observed in S. auriculata exposed to polluted water.
-However, no significant changes were noted in photosynthetic pigment content and leaf length.
+However, no significant changes were noted in photosynthetic pigment content and leaf length1.
 These findings highlight the plant's structural adaptability to varying water quality conditions.

 Salinity and Physiological Responses

 Salinity is another critical factor influencing the physiology of S. auriculata.
 Exposure to different salinity levels resulted in color changes, reduced growth rates, and decreased photosynthetic efficiency.
-High salinity levels led to brownish leaves and negatively impacted photosynthetic parameters such as Fv/Fm and ETRmax.
+High salinity levels led to brownish leaves and negatively impacted photosynthetic parameters such as Fv/Fm and ETRmax10.
 This suggests that salinity can regulate the distribution and occurrence of S. auriculata in aquatic environments.

 Cadmium Pollution and Bioindicator Potential

 S. auriculata has also been studied for its response to cadmium (Cd) pollution.
 Exposure to Cd resulted in leaf necrosis, chlorosis, stomate deformations, and damaged trichomes.
 There was a notable decrease in the number of new ramets and dry biomass with increasing Cd concentration.
-These symptoms indicate that S. auriculata can serve as a bioindicator for monitoring Cd contamination in aquatic ecosystems.
+These symptoms indicate that S. auriculata can serve as a bioindicator for monitoring Cd contamination in aquatic ecosystems9.

 Environmental Impact and Invasiveness